 At Garsons we recognise our responsibility to minimise the company's impact on the environment.
 From our earliest days of farming in Esher, we have practised environmentally-friendly policies.
-We feel passionate and understand that we have a responsibility, in 2021 we have partnered with Plant Mark to help us lead the way through our actions, increase our sustainable impact and develop our environmental commitment.
+We feel passionate and understand that we have a responsibility, in 2021 we partnered with Planet Mark to help us lead the way through our actions, increase our sustainable impact and develop our environmental commitment.

 We have proudly removed all plastic carrier bags from the till points and have swapped them for 100% compostable carrier bags, which can be re-used in the home for food-waste bins.
 Prior to this swap, we donated £6,722 to the Marine Conservation Society from the proceeds of our plastic carrier bag charge.